StockNews.com Initiates Coverage on Universal Security Instruments (NYSEAMERICAN:UUU)

-Investment analysts at StockNews.com assumed coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) in a report released on Monday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com began coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research report released on Thursday.
+The brokerage issued a buy rating on the stock.

-Separately, TheStreet upgraded shares of Universal Security Instruments from a “d” rating to a “c” rating in a research report on Friday, July 21st.
+Separately, TheStreet upgraded Universal Security Instruments from a d rating to a c rating in a research note on Friday, July 21st.

 Universal Security Instruments Stock Performance

-Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last issued its quarterly earnings data on Friday, July 14th.
-The company reported $0.12 earnings per share (EPS) for the quarter.
-The firm had revenue of $5.93 million during the quarter.
-Universal Security Instruments had a negative net margin of 0.53% and a negative return on equity of 2.26%.
+Universal Security Instruments (NYSEAMERICAN:UUU – Get Free Report) last posted its quarterly earnings data on Friday, July 14th.
+The company reported $0.12 EPS for the quarter.
+The business had revenue of $5.93 million for the quarter.
+Universal Security Instruments had a negative return on equity of 2.26% and a negative net margin of 0.53%.

-A hedge fund recently bought a new stake in Universal Security Instruments stock.
-Geneos Wealth Management Inc. bought a new position in shares of Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Free Report) during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund bought 32,800 shares of the company’s stock, valued at approximately $139,000.
-Geneos Wealth Management Inc. owned about 1.42% of Universal Security Instruments as of its most recent filing with the Securities & Exchange Commission.
-15.35% of the stock is currently owned by institutional investors.
+A hedge fund recently raised its stake in Universal Security Instruments stock.
+Vanguard Group Inc. increased its position in shares of Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Free Report) by 9.3% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 45,910 shares of the company’s stock after buying an additional 3,900 shares during the quarter.
+Vanguard Group Inc. owned 1.99% of Universal Security Instruments worth $195,000 at the end of the most recent quarter.
+15.35% of the stock is owned by hedge funds and other institutional investors.

 About Universal Security Instruments

-Universal Security Instruments, Inc, together with its subsidiary, designs, markets, and distributes safety and security products for use in homes and businesses in the United States and internationally.
+Universal Security Instruments, Inc, together with its subsidiary, engages in the design, marketing, and distribution of safety and security products for use in homes and businesses in the United States and internationally.
 It offers a line of safety alarms, including units powered by replaceable batteries, sealed batteries, and battery backup alarms; and smoke alarms, which include hearing impaired and heat alarms, as well as carbon monoxide alarms, door chimes, ventilation products, ground fault circuit interrupters, and other electrical devices under the UNIVERSAL and USI Electric trade names.

 See Also